HX-Rd/GoogleAuthLib/README.md

 ### clientId
 *Required*
 This is your google clientId.
-You can create an app here [Github Apis](https://developer.github.com/apps/building-github-apps/creating-a-github-app/) and there is a lot of documentation online if you run into trouble.
+You can create an app here [Google console](https://console.developers.google.com/) and there is a lot of documentation online if you run into trouble.

 ### redirectUrl
 *Required*
-Where your token is redirected from github, you will have to setup this redirect url on your app.
-You do that under your github account -> go to settings -> go to developer settings -> select your app and setup your callback.
-This is also where you get your clientId and clientSecret.
+Where your token is redirected from google, you will have to setup this redirect url on your app.
+[Google console](https://console.developers.google.com/) -> Select your app -> go to Credentials -> Create a OAuth client ID -> Select a Web applicaiton.
+This is where you assign your callback in the Authorized redirect URIs.
 The base address should be your app host ( localhost:4200 usually when deving ) and the endpoint to where the token is recived.
 In the example we use `authcallback`, this value does not matter so much sine the library takes care of registering this route for you and hooks upp the `LoginComnent` for you on that route.
 Just make sure that the route is registered on the github app.
+So for the example we used above the value would be `http://localhost:4200/authcallback`

 ### redirectAfterLogin
 *Required*